ANSI escape code: History

 The first popular video terminal to support these sequences was the Digital VT100, introduced in 1978.
 This model was very successful in the market, which sparked a variety of VT100 clones, among the earliest and most popular of which was the much more affordable Zenith Z-19 in 1979.
 Others included the Qume QVT-108, Televideo TVI-970, Wyse WY-99GT as well as optional "VT100" or "VT103" or "ANSI" modes with varying degrees of compatibility on many other brands.
 The popularity of these gradually led to more and more software (especially bulletin board systems and other online services) assuming the escape sequences worked, leading to almost all new terminals and emulator programs supporting them.

 In 1981, ANSI X3.64 was adopted for use in the US government by FIPS publication 86.
 Later, the US government stopped duplicating industry standards, so FIPS pub.
 86 was withdrawn.

 ECMA-48 has been updated several times and is currently at its 5th edition, from 1991.
 It is also adopted by ISO and IEC as standard ISO/IEC 6429.
 A version is adopted as a Japanese Industrial Standard, as JIS X 0211.

 Related standards include ITU T.61, the Teletex standard, and the ISO/IEC 8613, the Open Document Architecture standard (mainly ISO/IEC 8613-6 or ITU T.416).
 The two systems share many escape codes with the ANSI system, with extensions that are not necessarily meaningful to computer terminals.
 Both systems quickly fell into disuse, but ECMA-48 does mark the extensions used in them as reserved.

 Platform support

-Unix-like systems

-On these systems the terminal (or emulator) self-identifies using the $TERM environment variable.
-A database library such as termcap or terminfo would perform a lookup to derive the capabilities of the terminal and specific escape sequences to use the capabilities, which may deviate from ANSI in early days.

-Although such libraries were primarily developed on and for Unix, by the mid-1980s programs running on Unix-like operating systems could almost always assume they were using a terminal or emulator that supported ANSI sequences; this led to widespread use of ANSI by programs running on those platforms.
-For instance, many games and shell scripts, and utilities such as color directory listings, directly write the ANSI sequences and thus cannot be used on a terminal that does not interpret them.
-Many programs, including text editors such as vi and GNU Emacs, use termcap or terminfo, or use libraries such as curses that use termcap or terminfo, and thus in theory support non-ANSI terminals, but this is so rarely tested nowadays that they are unlikely to work with those terminals.

-Terminal emulators for communicating with local programs as well as remote machines and the text system console almost always support ANSI escape codes.
-This includes terminal emulators such as xterm, rxvt, GNOME Terminal, and Konsole on systems with X11-based or Wayland-based window systems, and Terminal.app and third-party terminal emulators such as iTerm2 on macOS.